cchudzicki-ocw-testing/18.S191-fall-2022/content/pages/syllabus.md

 ### Format

-Tuesday sessions consist of prerecorded video lectures, released on YouTube and played live on the course website.
-Thursday sessions consist of a half-hour prerecorded video lecture followed by a half-hour online discussion.
+**???** Tuesday sessions consist of prerecorded video lectures, released on YouTube and played live on the course website.
+Thursday sessions consist of a half-hour prerecorded video lecture followed by a half-hour online discussion. **???**

 ### Technical Requirements

 Students need to install the Julia programming language, as well as other tools and packages.

-### Problem Sets & Exams

-Homework consists of coding in the form of 10 problem sets, released on Thursdays and due before the following Thursday’s class.

 ### Grading Policy

-The student’s lowest score of the 10 problem sets will be dropped.
-The remaining problem sets will be weighted equally.
+The final grade is 80% problem sets, and 20% interactive quick questions.

+- Problem sets are released on Friday and due the following Friday by 11:59pm EST. They have equal weight; your lowest score will be dropped.
+- Interactive quick questions are due before Wednesday (11:59pm), but are best done on Monday, during or right after the lectures. \[Note: Not available to OCW users\]

 ### Non-registered Students